Pathologists' Assistant (PathA) Schools

 While pathologists’ assistants work in various settings, including morgues, teaching facilities, and labs, they are most typically employed at hospitals.
 Day-to-day duties they perform include gross (initial) examinations of specimens, preparing samples of tissues and fluids for examination, photographing specimens, writing reports, and assisting with administrative lab tasks.

 To work in this field, pathologists’ assistants must complete a National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) accredited program.
-These two-year programs include one year of study and one year of hands-on clinical rotations to gain the skill necessary to excel in this field.
+These two-year programs include one year of study and one year of hands-on clinical rotations to gain the skills necessary to excel in this field.

 Pathologists’ Assistant Admissions Requirements & Accreditation